relsqui/catpig/README.md

    .
 6804  complex_spreadsheet.xls (bob)
 ```

 So the front desk printer needs toner and paper, and the color printer in the conference room is jammed.
-You happen to know that Alice and Bob have printed their documents elsewhere already, so you can kill these jobs with the `-jk` switch. (`-k` alone doesn't do anything; you need to list jobs for it to prompt you to cancel them.)
+You happen to know that Alice and Bob have printed their documents elsewhere already, so you can kill these jobs with the `-k` switch.

 ```
-[jschmoe@it ~]$ catpig -jk
+[jschmoe@it ~]$ catpig -k
 j! office2clr   Media Jam
    .
 6803  important_report.pdf (alice)
 Cancel job #6803? y